enthus1ast/nimOfflinePack/README.md

 # nimOfflinePack
 Hi,

-Dankrad and i have bundled a somewhat "little" (ca 3gb uncompressed / xxgb compressed) "Nim Offline Pack" for you.
-It consists of about 1500 Git repos.
-Compressed into one single file.

-This comes in handy when you are offline and want to lookup/grep nim code.
-Or just want to explore the nim ecosystem.

-We have build an index of (almost) all public available/visible nim repositories and cloned the latest commit into a flat file structure which looks like so:
+Dankrad and i have build an index of (almost) all public available/visible nim git repositories and cloned the latest commits into a flat file structure.
+It consists of about 1500 Git repos compressed into one single file.

+This comes in handy when you are offline and want to lookup or grep through nim code, or just want to explore the nim ecosystem.

+The folder structure looks like so:
 ```bash
 [...]
 drwxr-xr-x    3 z z  4096 Aug 20 05:48 asynchttp__tulayang__41775260/